 What does it mean to respond?

 Responding is a way of engaging with another individual or situation with intention and thought.
 When we respond we can be more intentional with our actions and language and consider how they might be perceived by others.
 There still may be difficult emotions and discomfort, however we can respond in a manner that is more aligned with the person we want to be and our values.
-Responding often is not easy, especially when we're coping with difficult situations or conversations.
+Responding thoughtfully and in a calm manner often is not easy, especially when we're coping with difficult situations or conversations.

 At times it can be useful to step away from the situation when we're feeling really charged.
 This can be challenging especially if we're having a difficult conversation with a partner or dealing with child's tantrum.
-Sometimes stepping away and taking a few minutes to collect ourselves can help us respond in manner that best supports the situation.
+Sometimes stepping away and taking a few minutes to collect ourselves can allow us to offer a thoughtful response that can also benefits our relationships with our loved ones.
 By creating space and being aware of our own feelings and needs, we're often more able to respond with kindness and patience.

-Practice, practice, and practice.
+Practice, practice, and practice to respond in kind.
 And sometimes practice self-compassion.

-If you're interested in learning more mindfulness techniques and coping skills, contact Kristin today to schedule a free consultation.
+Learning grounding and stress management techniques can be helpful in respond rather than reacting during challenging situation.
+If you're interested in learning more contact Kristin today to schedule a free consultation.

 ***The ideas, concepts, and opinions expressed in all Living Openhearted posts are intended to be used for educational purposes only.
 The author and publisher are not rendering medical advice of any kind, nor are intended to replace medical advice, nor to diagnose, prescribe, or treat any disease, condition, illness, or injury.
 Authors and publisher claim no responsibility to any person or entity for any liability, loss, or damage as a result of the use, application, or interpretation of the material.